 Limestone scenery above ground (karst scenery) includes:

-Surface water passes over impermeable rock until it reaches permeable limestone.
+Surface water passes over an impermeable rock until it reaches permeable limestone.
 The water passes over the limestone and erodes vertical joints to form swallow holes.
 Over time the swallow hole increases in size as the result of erosion (often by solution when slightly acidic water chemically weathers the limestone).Swallow holes also appear when caverns under the ground collapse.
-Swallow holes are also known as sink holes.
+Swallow holes are also known as sinkholes.

 The image below shows a swallow hole called Water Sinks, located close to Malham.
 Water is flowing from the left to the right of the image and disappears down the swallow hole.
 The swallow hole has been formed as the result of chemical weathering along a joint in the limestone bedding plane.